anirudhra/ifc6410/README.md

 fastboot boot <kernelimg>           ## to temporarily boot in to new kernel fastboot flash boot <kernelimg>     ## to flash new kernel to boot partition
 ```

-## Kernel Modules, Firmware and EMMC Partitions

-Kernel modules will be compiled and available in .../build/tmp/deploy/images/ifc6410 (kirkstone branch) or qcom-armv7a (scarthgap branch) directory.
-These need to match the kernel that is booted/flashed.
-Also, QCOM firmware is typically flashed to /dev/mmcblk0p15 parittion (a.k.a/labeled "cache" paritition) and sometimes mapped to /lib/firmware in fstab.
-An alternative/better way is to copy the firmware files directly to the rootfs partition's /lib/firmware locally (or /usr/lib/firmware depending on distribution).

-Both modules and firmware are necessary to be loaded for the kernel and devices to function properly.
-Due to size limits, some versions of kernel modules may be split into multiple parts.
-It's important to merge the contents of multiple archives in /lib/modules/<version>.

-An archive of qcom-firmware image is available in custom_boot directory (for reference, as it only needs to be flashed once if mounting partition as /lib/firmware instead of copying files locally on rootfs' /lib/firmware directory - preferred way).
-See .../docs/part-table.png for original mappings, mounts and partition references for onboard EMMC.

-The following device drivers need to be compiled as part of kernel or as modules:
-* atl1c: Atheros L1 onboard gigabit LAN
-* ath6kl-sdio: Atheros 6000 onboard wifi (ath6lk-sdio, -core versions)
-* overlayfs, squashfs, control/cgroups, iptables, netfilter, bridge, stp, llc, veth: For Docker
-* r8152 usb: USB Realtek gigabit LAN
-* ath3k bt, rfcomm/tty: Atheros 3000 Bluetooth
-* autofs (kernel automount), cifs, nfsv4: for network sharing
-* USB Attached SCSI for external HDDs
-* QCOM RPM, Krait CPU/thermal management, qcom kpss clock controller
-* libata.force Kernel command line support
-* all other QCOM drivers for APQ8060/8064/8660/8960
-* msm: Adreno GPU "msm" driver MUST be built as a module instead of integrating into kernel in order to be able to blacklist later if it hangs
-* PCie: Designware IP with some QCOM customizations

-Wifi firmare OG repo: https://github.com/qca/ath6kl-firmware/tree/master/ath6k/AR6004/hw3.0

-Driver apq8064-tabla-snd-card/snd-apq8964 seems to be have been removed from kernel/sound in mainline, hence no audio support in the later kernels (5.x+).

 ## Rootfs Bootstrapping with rsync